tnapvaruag/Java_Practice/README.md

 # Java_Practice
 Hi this repository contains code which I am writing for the purpose to learn java programming.
-I am using javatpoint.com for the refrence.
+I am using javatpoint.com for the reference.
 This repo is to learn GitHub while learning java simultaneously.